microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><b><a name="activitysummary">Activity Summary</a></b></p>

 In this activity you have seen how to use the Query Store for performance insights including the ability to see differences for the same query text of different query plans, including those that benefit from Intelligent Query Processing.
 You observed the SQL Server query processor using multiple techniques to make your queries faster with no changes to the stored procedure or application.

+Proceed to the next module to learn about new **security** capabilities in SQL Server 2019.

 <p style="border-bottom: 1px solid lightgrey;"></p>